 Looking for value in bets is the only viable betting strategy in the long term.
-If you are able to detect value in the odds offered by bookies consistently by comparing them to your own odds and probabilities, you will be able to beat the bookies over the course of multiple bets.
+When you consistently identify value in bookies' odds by comparing them with your own calculated probabilities, you significantly boost your chances of beating the bookies over a series of bets.
+In this article, we will explain how to calculate and detect value betting.

 • Get access to value bets automatically